morepurplemorebetter/MPMBs-Character-Record-Sheet/README.md

 ### [MPMB's Character Record Sheets can be found here](http://bit.ly/MPMBdndtools)

 ## Functions
-The _functions folder contain the document-level functions that the AcroForm utilizes.
+The **\_functions** folder contain the document-level functions that the AcroForm utilizes.
 These are called from form fields, buttons or bookmarks.

 ## Variables
-The _variables folder contains all document-level variables that the AcroForm utilizes.
+The **\_variables** folder contains all document-level variables that the AcroForm utilizes.
 Here the sheet stores the information that it uses to populate the fields.

 ## Additional Content
-The additional content folder contains scripts that can be imported into the sheet using the "Add custom script" button or bookmark.
+The **additional content** folder contains scripts that can be imported into the sheet using the "Add custom script" button or bookmark.
 Each file is a complete script.
 You can add multiple files, but take

 ## Syntax
-The syntax folder contains explanatory files for making the additional content scripts.
+The **additional content syntax** folder contains explanatory files for making the additional content scripts.